Theis our "Budget Pick for DLP/SLA 3D Printer of Summer 2018". Check out our Anycubic Photon review to find out why.

-The Anycubic Photon DLP 3D printer is generating some serious buzz across the community, and for good reason.
-Priced right around $450, this machine is a potential game-changer for the SLA/DLP desktop 3D printing sector.
+The Anycubic Photon DLP is generating some serious buzz across the community, and for good reason.
+Priced about $500, this machine is a potential game-changer for the SLA/DLP desktop 3D printing sector.
 But talk is cheap; we wanted to see this 3D printer in action.

 So let’s take a dive into this resin-based 3D printer (not literally, that would be a health hazard) and find out how whether the Anycubic Photon DLP 3D printer is worth the hype or not.